saltyrtc/saltyrtc-demo/README.md

 Make sure that the Android SDK is installed and configured properly.

-Then, adjust the `HOST` and `PORT` variables in the `app/src/main/java/org/saltyrtc/demo/app/Config.java` directory and point them to a [SaltyRTC server][server] instance.
+Then, adjust the `HOST` and `PORT` variables in the `app/src/main/java/org/saltyrtc/demo/app/Config.java` file and point them to a [SaltyRTC server][server] instance.

 Finally, connect an Android 5.0+ device with USB debugging enabled to your computer and run the following command: